3manuek/Centreon/InstallSetupCentreonCento.md

 To find the fail and want to reintent the installation steps throught the GUI Web, the process will fail because the credentials was generated on the database.
 Therefore, in fail scenario, before restart the process, must delete the databases and start again.

-# Credencials used on the lab
+# Credentials used on the lab

 ##### Web user: admin/admin1234
 ##### OS user: centreon/centreon1234